 Under Section 161(1)(g) of the Securities Act, the commission can order a respondent to pay the amount that they obtained (or avoided losing) through the misconduct – in other words, their “ill-gotten gains.”

 If the commission receives money under a disgorgement order, it can return this money to investors who suffered financial harm in that case.

-- Trading in or purchasing securities or exchange contracts
+- Trading in or purchasing securities or derivatives

 - Relying on exemptions in the Securities Act, regulations, or a decision